 This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

-Maybelline allows its products or ingredients to be tested on animals when required by law including when selling in stores in mainland China.
+☠️ Maybelline is NOT cruelty-free in 2023.
+Maybelline allows its products to be tested on animals when required by law, including when selling in stores in mainland China.

 Maybelline’s Animal Testing Policy